Politics of the Kitchen

 NEW!

-Politics of the Kitchen brings together artists working with a variety of photographic media who stir up new considerations that define the kitchen as something more than a place where food is cooked: the kitchen as an ideological space.
-Like a lively dinner conversation, this exhibition is centered around food, but expands into larger themes of labor, economics, family, nature, society, and culture.
+Food for Thought: Artists Exploring Foodways brings together 15 artists and collaborative teams working with a variety of photographic media who stir up new considerations at the intersections of food and contemporary culture.
+Like a lively dinner conversation, this exhibition is centered around food, but expands into larger themes of labor, economics, family, nature, and society.

 Read More